 Field-hunting tip

-Look in basaltic vugs and cavities country — that is the host setting where okenite typically forms.
+Look in basaltic vugs and cavities country, the host setting where okenite typically forms.
 If you start seeing apophyllite, prehnite, heulandite in float, you are in the right ground.
 Field specimens usually show a cotton-ball-like spherical aggregates of acicular radiating crystals habit, so train your eye for that shape before scanning the outcrop.